biocore/qiime/doc/tut_data_analysis_steps.rst

 ^^^^^^^^^^^^^^^^
 An alternative to viewing the OTU table as a heatmap, is to create an OTU network, using the following command.::

-	python $qdir/make_otu_network.py -m Fasting_Map.txt -i Fasting_otu_table.txt -o OTU_Network
+	make_otu_network.py -m Fasting_Map.txt -i wf_da/uclust_picked_otus/rep_set/rdp_assigned_taxonomy/otu_table/seqs_otu_table.txt -o wf_da/uclust_picked_otus/rep_set/rdp_assigned_taxonomy/otu_table/OTU_Network

-To visualize the network, we use the Cytoscape_ program (which you can run by calling Cytoscape from the command line, beginning with a capital C, if you have Cytoscape installed), where each red circle represents a sample and each white square represents an otu.
+To visualize the network, we use the Cytoscape_ program (which you can run by calling Cytoscape from the command line, beginning with a capital C, if you have Cytoscape installed), where each red circle represents a sample and each white square represents an OTU.
 The lines represent the OTUs present in a particular sample (blue for controls and green for fasting).
 For more information about opening the files in Cytoscape_ please refer `here <./scripts/cytoscape_usage.html>`_.

 .. image:: images/ network.png
    :align: center

 You can group OTUs by different taxonomic levels (division, class, family) with the script `summarize_taxa.py <./scripts/summarize_taxa.html>`_.
 The input is the OTU table created above and the taxonomic level you need to group the OTUs.
 For the RDP taxonomy, the following taxonomic levels correspond to: 2 = Domain (Bacteria), 3 = Phylum (Actinobacteria), 4 = Class, and so on. ::

-	python $qdir/summarize_taxa.py -i Fasting_otu_table.txt -o Fasting_otu_table_Level3.txt -L 3 -r 0
+	summarize_taxa.py -i wf_da/uclust_picked_otus/rep_set/rdp_assigned_taxonomy/otu_table/seqs_otu_table.txt -o wf_da/uclust_picked_otus/rep_set/rdp_assigned_taxonomy/otu_table/otu_table_Level3.txt -L 3 -r 0

-The script will generate a new OTU table :file:`Fasting_otu_table_Level3.txt`, where the value of each *ij* entry in the matrix is the count of the number of times all OTUs belonging to the taxon *i* (for example, Phylum Actinobacteria) were found in the sequences for sample *j*.
+The script will generate a new OTU table :file:`wf_da/uclust_picked_otus/rep_set/rdp_assigned_taxonomy/otu_table/otu_table_Level3.txt`, where the value of each *ij* entry in the matrix is the count of the number of times all OTUs belonging to the taxon *i* (for example, Phylum Actinobacteria) were found in the sequences for sample *j*.

 .. note::